 Lying may not matter if you hire a content writer to write weekly posts for your blog, but it has serious consequences if you hire a neuro-scientist for a research project on specialist surgery technique.

 The weight of each source is dynamic, the value will change over time as we gauge the credibility of each source.
 We also anticipate community feedback with respects to their opinion on the credibility of the sources they choose, both for sources they use personally and for sources used by others.

 Our initial intent is to use a jury pool approach, where the members of the arbiter’s pool is made up from the cross section of the TiiQu community.
-If a project requests the need for a community arbiter the platform will randomly choose 7-15 members who have opted into the arbiter scheme.
-These form the “jury pool” and will assess the dispute and vote on the outcome.
+If a project requests the need for a community arbiter, the platform will randomly choose 7-15 members who have opted into the arbiter scheme.
+These forms the “jury pool” and will assess the dispute and vote on the outcome.